 In addition, there are other terms like “nano-degrees” or “digital badges” which sometimes overlap, but there are no agreed-upon definitions that differentiate.
 However, Badges are usually considered to be even smaller than a Microcredential or Nano-Degree.

-In most cases, they are tied to educational programs, and are therefore quite distinct from certification or licensure, which are assessment-focused.
+In most cases, microcredentials are tied to educational programs, and are therefore quite distinct from certification or licensure, which are assessment-focused.
+These are often smaller than a university degree, such as a 2-week online course or a 3-month bootcamp.

 Why Microcredentials?